 - You could reference the Review & Reflect pocket card in a follow-up meeting and then introduce one of our other messages that fit your team development needs...

 “Now that we've all had a week to self-assess where we are ... to Review & Reflect ...
 I'd like to introduce a new message I think can help us with that 'improve where possible' definition within Review.
 It's called [212, Smile & Move, Cross The Line, Lead Simply].”

 And one last idea (well … two)...

-- For those who have already introduced Lead Simply to their leadership teams, you could follow up that introduction with a quick meeting like the one above; suggesting it as, “Something we can first Model ourselves as leaders … regular self-evaluation and reflection.
+- For those who have already introduced Lead Simply to their leadership teams, you could follow up that introduction with a quick discussion like the one above; suggesting it as, “Something we can first Model ourselves as leaders … regular self-evaluation and reflection.
 And then, we can introduce it to our teams so we all can enjoy more of this experience we call life.”
 (That might be a bit dramatic for some.
 Work it how you’d like.
-But, consider keeping the ‘enjoy more’ as a more inspiring and non-cliche corporate message.)
+But, consider keeping the ‘enjoy more’ as a more inspiring and less cliché corporate message.)

 - For those about to introduce Lead Simply to their leadership teams, you could include this message at the same time and then include the pocket card as a bookmark in each book.

 I’ll tell you.
 We eat here by creating these messages for you and we still need to remind ourselves of our personal need for solid and ongoing reinforcement (that never, ever ends).